StarScape/interpreter/README.md

 * If statements
 * While loops

 If that sounds difficult to program in, you're correct!
-But it *is* Turing-complete :).
-The point was not so much the design of the language, but learning about programming language implementation (and functional-programming).
+The point is not so much the design of the language, but learning about programming language implementation and functional programming.

+And it *is* Turing-complete, so the sky is the limit...technically...

 #### Example program (computes the 11th fibonacci number):